biography

 Zombies of Mora Tau (1957)

 From Columbia's horror release Zombies of Mora Tau.
 LEFT: With Joel Ashley, Morris Ankrum, Gregg Palmer, Marjorie Eaton, and Autumn Russell.
-LEFT: With Joel Ashley and Morris Ankrum
+RIGHT: With Joel Ashley and Morris Ankrum

 Attack of the 50 Ft.
 Woman (1958)

 From the campy Allied Artists science fiction thriller Attack of the 50 Ft.
 Woman.
 LEFT: Hayes as the beautiful but doomed Nancy Archer, her most famous role.
-CENTER: Photo used for a projection shot.
+CENTER A: Photo used for a projection shot.
 RIGHT: Poster for Attack of the 50 Ft.
 Woman

 Wolf Dog (1958)